← Back to Theologians

 The Death of Death in the Death of Christ

-This is Owen's masterwork—the definitive theological statement on the doctrine of limited atonement (or particular redemption).
-Published in 1647, it stands as the most comprehensive and rigorous defense of this doctrine in the entire Reformed tradition.
+This is Owen's masterwork—the definitive theological statement on the truth of limited atonement (or particular redemption).
+Published in 1647, it stands as the most comprehensive and rigorous defense of this truth in the entire Reformed tradition.

 Owen's method is devastatingly logical.
 He presents what is known as the "triple choice" argument: When we ask "For whom did Christ die?" there are only three possibilities: